Cactoidal/Time-Crystal/godot/README.md

 https://github.com/Cactoidal/Time-Crystal/assets/115384394/85e4ae94-85f8-4eef-9078-5d68ca57beb7

 Makes a great background for the matchmaking "waiting room."
-Which, I should add, the player spends much less time in than before now that I'm using Fuji - which is already very fast - and a local RPC to boot.
+Which, I should add, the player spends much less time in now that I'm using Fuji - which is already very fast - and a local RPC to boot.

 The cards are very compact, but they contain all of the information needed to make decisions.
 I'll probably revisit them again later.

 I do want to at least attempt to create 3D models of Avax-chan and Link-chan.
 If that falls through, I'll fix up the Stable Diffusion sprites and remove their backgrounds.

-With the vastly improved new speed of transactions, I also want to create an animation sequence for player actions.
+With the vastly improved speed of transactions, I also want to create an animation sequence for player actions.